 - Distracted driver’s breach was a direct cause of the victim’s resulting injuries

 - Quantifiable damages arose that can be compensated

 Once negligence is established, an injured person can typically seek compensation for costs and losses such as medical expenses, lost income and benefits, pain and suffering, property damage, and any other expenses stemming from the accident.

 Distracted driving is not to be taken lightly.
 In some serious accidents, victims may tragically lose their lives.
 If your loved one was killed by a distracted driver, you may be able to file a wrongful death claim in Florida.
 These lawsuits often are brought by close family members of an accident victim, seeking compensation for medical and burial expenses as well as lost earning capacity and damages based on their relationship to their lost loved one.

 Drivers who fail to take proper care behind the wheel should be held accountable for any harm they cause.
-At Lusk, Drasites & Tolisano, our injury attorneys can help residents of Naples and the surrounding communities assert their rights after a motor vehicle collision.
-We proudly represent individuals from cities throughout Collier and Lee Counties, including Cape Coral, Lehigh Acres, and Port Charlotte.
-Call us toll-free at (800) 283-7442 or contact us through our online form to set up a free consultation.
+At Lusk, Drasites, & Tolisano, our car accident attorneys can help victims assert their rights after a collision.
+Our accident lawyers proudly represent individuals near Cape Coral, Fort Myers, and Naples.
+Call us toll free at (800) 283-7442.